 According to the American Psychiatric Association, those suffering from personality disorders display selfish and manipulative behaviors, poor impulse control, and lack of empathy.
 The condition is believed to arise from a combination of genetic abnormalities or past trauma, such as physical or sexual abuse.
 Personality disorders differ from other mental illnesses in that their symptoms are directly linked to mass shootings; since one must feel a complete lack of concern for the well being of others to carry out such an attack, as noted by Dr. Ruza.
-According to a survey by the Washington Post, however, 63% of Americans believe that inadequately identifying and treating those with mental health disorders are the greatest factors contributing to multiple person shootings in the U.S. Dr. Ruza argues:
+According to a recent survey, however, 63% of Americans believe that inadequately identifying and treating those with mental health disorders are the greatest factors contributing to multiple person shootings in the US.
+Dr. Ruza argues:

 About one percent or less of those that commit these crimes have a psychiatric diagnosis.
 Mental health does not mean that you’re at-risk for mass shootings or suicide.
 What pre-disposes you to a mass shooting are personality disorders like narcissistic personality, paranoid personality, and anti-social personality.